How to backup Azure SQL database

 Cause

-When You are trying to save a blob file to a Non-Blob Storage or not using the Blob Storage Endpoint.
+When saving a blob file to a Non-Blob Storage or not using the Blob Storage Endpoint.
 SQL Server backups can only be saved to a Blob Storage.
-If you are choosing the Storage account kind as General Purpose Storage, you will have multiple endpoints for different usage.
+If you choose the Storage account as General Purpose Storage, you will have multiple endpoints for different usage.

 Solution

-To fix this error, You need to make sure the following stuffs
+To fix this error, You need to make sure the following stuff

-While creating the Azure Storage account, If You are selecting the Account kind as General Purpose.
+While creating the Azure Storage account, If You select the Account kind as General Purpose.
 You will get multiple Endpoints for different purposes.

-Make sure to choose the correct endpoint i.e if you are trying to store the SQL DB to the blob storage, then you should choose the Endpoint which is mean for the Blob storage, not for other purposes like File, Queue, Table, etc.
+Make sure to choose the correct endpoint, i.e., if you are trying to store the SQL DB to the blob storage, then you should choose the Endpoint, that is meant for the Blob storage, not for other purposes like File, Queue, Table, etc.

 Fix: SQL Backup to URL Error – The remote server returned an error: (400) Bad Request